Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Sloviansk missile strike

 On 14 April 2023, on Orthodox Christian Good Friday, Russian forces launched eight S-300 missiles at Sloviansk.
-One struck a five-storey residential building, killing 15 civilians, including a child, and wounding 24.
+One struck a five-story residential building, killing 15 civilians, including a child, and wounding 24.

 Kostiantynivka shopping centre missile attack

 On 9 August 2024, a Kostiantynivka shopping centre was struck by a Russian air-to-surface missile in the middle of the day.
 Ukrainian authorities reported at least 14 deaths and 43 injuries.

-Dobropillia strikes
+Dobropillia airstrikes

 On 8 March 2025, the Ukrainian Interior Ministry and Donetsk Oblast Governor Vadym Filashkin said that Russian missile and drone attacks on Dobropillia had killed 11 people and injured 47, with children being among five of the dead and seven of the injured.
 The attack took place shortly after US president Donald Trump halted intelligence sharing with Ukraine, causing concerns that Russian missiles could now strike cities without prior warning.